 7. Take final college visits - in person or virtually.

-As you narrow down your list of schools to which to apply, you might want to consider re-visiting (or visiting for the first time) those on your list.
+As you narrow down your list of colleges to which to apply, you might want to consider re-visiting (or visiting for the first time) those on your list.
 If possible, sign up for an on-campus visit, and be sure to explore the surrounding areas to see what each school community has to offer.
 Most schools are also offering very comprehensive virtual visits, providing more opportunities to look at a wider range of schools if campus is not open or you do not have the opportunity to visit for another reason.

 8. Find connections at your top college choices.